-- 9. Repeat part A using a Traffic Generator to send the DUT enough FLP bursts with the ACK and NP bits set and spaced at 16 ms apart to set Link\Det=TRUE. - 10.
+- 10. Repeat part A using a Traffic Generator to send the DUT enough FLP bursts with the ACK and NP bits set and spaced at 16 ms apart to set Link\Det=TRUE. - 11.
 If the DUT uses an unmanaged Next Page Exchange, write a value to Register 7 to force the DUT to transmit its first Next Page.

-Part D: Reception of 10BASE-T Signaling
+Part E: Reception of 10BASE-T Signaling

-11. Repeat part A sending 10BASE-T link signaling instead of FLPs.
+12. Repeat part A sending 10BASE-T link signaling instead of FLPs.

-Part E: Reception of 100BASE-TX Signaling
+Part F: Reception of 100BASE-TX Signaling

-12. Repeat part A sending 100BASE-TX link signaling instead of FLPs.
+13. Repeat part A sending 100BASE-TX link signaling instead of FLPs.

 - In all cases, once the DUT has set Link\Det=TRUE the DUT should remain transmitting on the same channel until sample\timer expires without the DUT receiving signaling of any kind.
+For parts a, b, c and d if A\timer expires immediately after sample\timer expires between two FLPs while the DUT is transmitting in MDI-X mode, it is possible for A\timer to force the DUT to switch back to MDI mode.
+This is possible if sample\timer had just expired, and Link\Det is equal to FALSE until another pulse is received.
 The DUT should then continue the Auto-Crossover Process.
-Also, the DUT should sustain a link for all supported speeds on both channels. - For parts b, c, d, and e, upon cessation of received signaling, the DUT should cease transmission for break\link\timer, and restart the Auto-Negotiation and Auto-Crossover processes.
+Also, the DUT should sustain a link for all supported speeds on both channels. - For parts b, d, e and f, upon cessation of received signaling, the DUT should cease transmission for break\link\timer, and restart the Auto-Negotiation and Auto-Crossover processes. - For part c, the DUT should enter the COMPLETE ACKNOWLEDGE state, cease FLP transmission, and begin transmitting link signaling on the opposite channel from which it was receiving.
+Once the DUT has commenced transmitting link signaling, the link signaling may auto-cross if no signaling is being received.